 What travel restrictions have been put in place in response to the Omicron variant?

-According to Al Jazeera, the United States has currently closed its borders to non-citizens from Botswana, Eswatini, Lesotho, South Africa, Malawi, Mozambique, Namibia, and Zimbabwe.
-Some countries have enacted total bans on foreigners entering the country — China, Israel, Japan, and Morocco — and partial bans have been enacted around the world.
+According to Al Jazeera, the United States previously closed its borders to non-citizens from Botswana, Eswatini, Lesotho, South Africa, Malawi, Mozambique, Namibia, and Zimbabwe.

-UPDATE: The White House has issued a subsequent proclamation revoking the previous proclamation which created the travel bans applicable to the southern African countries.
-Effective December 31st, 2021 at 12:01AM ET, the U.S. travel bans in place for those southern African countries will be lifted.
-The countries impacted are: the Republic of Botswana, the Kingdom of Eswatini, the Kingdom of Lesotho, the Republic of Malawi, the Republic of Mozambique, the Republic of Namibia, the Republic of South Africa, and the Republic of Zimbabwe.
+UPDATE: The White House issued a subsequent proclamation revoking the previous proclamation which created the travel bans applicable to the southern African countries.
+Effective December 31st, 2021 at 12:01AM ET, the U.S. travel bans in place for those southern African countries were lifted.

 The current United States travel restrictions could have effects on Disney World travelers.
-The U.S. currently requires all non-immigrant, non-citizen air travelers to the United States are required to be fully vaccinated and provide proof of their vaccination status BEFORE boarding a plane to the U.S. The country has also extended the mask mandate on airplanes, per the New York Times.
+The U.S. currently requires all non-immigrant, non-citizen air travelers to the United States to be fully vaccinated and provide proof of their vaccination status BEFORE boarding a plane to the U.S.

-Proof of vaccination is not required for U.S. citizens and Lawful Permanent Residents before boarding a flight to the U.S., but they must meet certain COVID-19 testing requirements.
-The same 1-day COVID-19 testing requirements apply for U.S. Citizens, U.S. Nationals, lawful permanent residents, and immigrants traveling to the U.S.
+Proof of vaccination is not required for U.S. citizens and Lawful Permanent Residents before boarding a flight to the U.S.

 What recommendations have been made in response to the Omicron variant?